leogx9r/DiscordCrypt/README.md

 * Change your master database password frequently.
 * **NEVER** share passwords across unencrypted communications.
 Always establish a secure connection by means of a key exchange before sending passwords.
-* Change your message keys on a frequent basis.
-This ensures that even if your current keys are compromised that an attacker will not be able to read any future messages.
+* Refresh your sessions on frequent basis.
+This ensures that even if your current session keys are compromised that an attacker will not be able to read any future messages.
 * Use large key sizes ( preferably the maximum ) when exchanging keys.
 For Diffie-Hellman, this is 8192 bits or for Elliptic Curve Diffie-Hellman, this is 521/571 bits.
 * Use strong passwords for encrypting your database.
 Passwords **should be at least